Baked chicken wings are so easy to make, and they come out of the oven crispy and delicious. There's no need for flour!

 - 1 teaspoon garlic powder

-- In a large bowl, toss the chicken wings with the melted butter, salt, pepper, garlic powder and paprika.
+- In a large bowl, toss the chicken wings with the melted butter.

 - Arrange the coated chicken wings in a single layer on the wire racks, not touching each other.
 Sprinkle them with salt, pepper, garlic powder, and paprika.

 - Bake the wings until the skin is browned and crispy, about 40 minutes.